akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She said nothing until Harold raised the matter of Edmund a week later.

-‘Not for Stanwey,’ she replied softly, and Harold did not mention Edmund again.
+‘Not for Stanwey, Father’ she replied softly, and Harold did not mention Edmund again.

 From time to time he would mention others.